kgozd/MS365AbsenceInformator/README.md

 # MS365AbsenceInformator
 This script is a great tool for every SMB which uses MS365 suite.
-This Powershell script connect to MS365 apps and send to managers information which users from their department has email forwarding.
+Script connects to MS365 apps and send to managers information which users from their department has email forwarding.